rex-pj/caminoCommunity/README.md

 **Business structure:**
 - Client
-  + **Camino.ApiHost** is an API server based on ASP.NET 5.0 and Hot Chocolate to build a GraphQL API.
+  + **client-app** will take over the role for the front-end for the client, it's based on ReactJS and Apollo Client to *interact with Camino.ApiHost*
-  + **clientApp** will take over the role for the front-end for the client, it's based on ReactJS and Apollo Client to *interact with Camino.ApiHost*
+- Server:
-- Management Center:
+  + **Camino.ApiHost** is an API server based on ASP.NET 5.0 and Hot Chocolate to build a GraphQL API, serve for **client-app**.
   + **Camino.Management** based on ASP.NET 5.0 MVC, it will take the role for some specific person to manage the data as Administrator, Moderator, Approver.

 **Please note:**